Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 • a pinch chili powder

-• 1 tbsp fresh parsley leaves finely chopped (optional)
+• 1 tbsp fresh parsley leaves (finely chopped)

 • ¼ tsp ground cumin